Pupil Deprivation Grant

 The type of support varies with some sessions taking place out of the classroom in the school’s nurture area with individual pupils or in very small groups.
 Other provision consists of in class support assisting the class teacher.

-The pupils at Rhayader Primary School have a wide range of abilities and the PDG teacher therefore supports More Able Pupils as well as pupils on the school’s SEN register.
+The pupils at Rhayader Primary School have a wide range of abilities and the PDG teacher therefore supports More Able Pupils as well as pupils on the school’s ALN register.
 The provision made for each pupil is devised through discussion with the class teacher, Additional Learning Needs Coordinator (ALNCo) and the Headteacher.
 This ensures all programmes and support are individual and help to improve the individual’s learning.

 Pupil Plans are prepared in consultation with the ALNCo (Mrs Sian Protheroe), and the Class teacher for each child receiving PDG support.